kcrossen/CloudWatch_Remote_Monitor/README.md

 ### My OS / platform / toolchain: ###
-OSX 10.11.6 (long in the tooth, no longer supported by Docker, for example) Python 2.7.16 (the current latest of this dynasty) PyCharm CE 2017.3 (there are others out there, e.g. WingIDE, I've tried them all, I use PyCharm
+OSX 10.11.6 (long in the tooth, no longer supported by Docker, for example)

+Python 2.7.16 (the current latest of this dynasty)

+PyCharm CE 2017.3 (there are others out there, e.g. WingIDE, I've tried them all, but I use PyCharm)

 ### You'll need Kivy -- a simple but powerful Python GUI framework, SDK, etc. ###
 I have installed the current "official" download shown here https://kivy.org/#download.